Table of Contents

 The most common etiology of viral encephalitis is herpes virus encephalitis.
 Mortality is very high in untreated cases.
-Herpes simplex virus type 1 encephalitis more commonly involves the brainstem while type 2 is usually associated with myelitis.
+Herpes simplex virus type 1 encephalitis more commonly involves the brainstem, while type 2 is usually associated with myelitis.

 Influenza virus has also been associated with rare forms of reversible frontal lobe encephalitis in children in addition to Guillain-Barre syndrome.
-Enteroviruses are responsible for a minority of the cases and usually present with hand, foot, mouth disease.
+Enteroviruses are responsible for a minority of cases and usually present with hand, foot, and mouth disease.

 Mumps and measles viruses can also cause encephalitis.
-Patients with measles encephalitis usually have characteristic EEG changes and mortality is reported to be about 10%.
+Patients with measles encephalitis usually have characteristic EEG changes, and mortality is reported to be about 10%.

 Encephalopathy is the consequence of encephalitis and can be identified as the impairment of normal brain function due to viral replication.